jackson097/ISS_Tracker/README.md

 # ISS Tracker
-Simple python application to try using APIs.
+Simple python application to practice using APIs.